Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 {{< responsive-image src="frontenders-sydney.jpeg" alt="Tom giving a talk at Frontenders Sydney in May 2025" caption="Tom giving a talk at [Frontenders Sydney](https://www.linkedin.com/posts/frontenders-au_frontendersau-frontendcommunity-devevents-activity-7325651785300201472-BHQQ) in May 2025" class="w-full no-border contain" >}}

 I'd love to see America adopt the [democracy sausage](https://en.wikipedia.org/wiki/Democracy_sausage), and aspire to the return of politics summed up as ["boring" and "weird"](https://www.bbc.com/news/videos/cdxgw9x44x8o).
 Yet I'm not called to return to Australia.
 Maybe it's the lack of prominent mountains, or abundance of deadly creatures.
 Maybe it's because I don't surf, or because I'm not interested in their [$1500 coffee](https://www.news.com.au/lifestyle/food/drink/western-sydney-cafe-offers-1500-cup-of-coffee-that-has-brought-people-to-tears/news-story/f8bb288402e3bae2fe75f8e46c83ff0e).
+Or perhaps it felt a bit too much like the parts of home that I'd rather avoid.

 ## Vietnam 🇻🇳

-_Gastronomic excellence and highly-caffienated huslter culture_
+_Gastronomic excellence and highly caffeinated hustle culture_

 {{< responsive-image src="vietnam-rice.jpeg" alt="Rice terraces in Pù Luông, Vietnam" caption="Rice terraces in Pù Luông, Vietnam" class="w-full no-border contain" >}}